michael-bill/michael-bill/README.md

 ### My name is Michael Biloshitskiy.

-I am a student at ITMO University in St. Petersburg majoring Software Engineering.
-At the same time, I’m working as an Java developer, but I’m also interested in many other technologies.
+I am a student at ITMO University in St. Petersburg majoring in Software Engineering.
+At the same time, I’m working as a Java developer, but I’m also interested in many other technologies.

-In my github you can find several useful and sometimes funny repositories.<br/>
+On my GitHub, you can find several useful and sometimes funny repositories.<br/>
 Enjoy watching.
-Fewer bugs for you, may the fast Internet always be with you and have a nice day!<br/>
+May you encounter fewer bugs, may the fast Internet always be with you, and have a nice day!<br/>

 <h3 align="left">Contact with me:</h3>
 <p align="left">